Editorial Valenciana: Decline (1966–1971)

 By the mid-1960s, the adventure comic booklet format collapsed due to social changes, the rise of new forms of entertainment such as television, and the resurgence of censorship following the appointment of María Consuelo Reyna to the Valencia office of the Comisión de Información y Publicaciones Infantiles y Juveniles.

 Only Roberto Alcázar y Pedrín survived, whose success, along with that of Jaimito and Pumby, kept the company afloat.
 Many of its humor artists began working also for Editorial Bruguera, including Juan José Carbó, Arturo Rojas de la Cámara, Sifré, and even Sanchis himself.

 A partial revival (1972–1984)

 Valenciana changed its name to Ediprint in 1974 and to Edival in 1975, beginning to release recolored and reformatted reprints of its classic adventure series, starting with El Guerrero del Antifaz in 1972, along with imported material.

-It also embraced the boom of horror comics with a new S.O.S. and tried to capitalize on the popularity of contemporary movie releases, such as Mazinger-Z, el robot de las estrellas (1978).
+It also embraced the boom of horror comics with a new S.O.S. magazine and tried to capitalize on the popularity of contemporary movie releases, such as The Iron Superman (1978).

 When the company closed in 1984, its owners kept the artists’ original art boards, forcing them to litigate for their rights, which Sanchis did not recover until 1999.